nvim-treesitter/nvim-treesitter/README.md

 A list of the currently supported languages can be found [on this page](SUPPORTED_LANGUAGES.md).
 If you wish to add a new language or improve the queries for an existing one, please see our [contributing guide](CONTRIBUTING.md).

-For related information on the supported languages, including related plugins, see [this wiki page](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Supported-Languages-Information).

 # Supported features

 `nvim-treesitter` provides queries for the following features. **These are not automatically enabled.**